mikejoh/k8s-jobs-demo/README.md

 # Kubernetes Jobs

-_Created for work related testing purposes_# k8s-jobs-demo
+_Created for work related testing of Kubernetes Jobs_